 Multicultural Programs at Penn Engineering: The Cora Ingrum Fund

 Support the Office of Diversity and Inclusion and underrepresented communities at Penn Engineering.
 Dr. Laura Stubbs, Director of Diversity and Inclusion, was inspired by Cora Ingrum to continue the important work of supporting diversity in STEM education — helping to establish the Cora Ingrum Fund in 2003.
 Dr. Stubbs has chosen build on the remarkable foundation of her predecessor and mentor and ensure Penn’s multicultural programs remain strong long into the future.

 Penn Electric Racing Team

 The Penn Electric Racing (PER) team builds the fastest student-built electric racecars in the Western Hemisphere.
-Help this phenomenally successful student-run organization seek their fourth title in four years!
+Help this phenomenally successful student-run organization seek another first-place title!
 Your gift prepares students to solve difficult engineering challenges and offsets the costs of building materials and travel expenses.
 Your support also represents a commitment to sustainability and the future.